yonathangashu/resume/template.typ

         _#"Washington, DC" _
       ])
       #list(
-        "Work alongside senior researchers on a project investigating on a project knowledge graphs (KGs) from unstructured text", "Build a Retrieval-Augmented Generation (RAG) pipeline, enabling a LLM to retrieve answers from text files and generate responses based on the information in the file", "Develop methodologies for Named Entity Recognition (NER) and Relationship Extraction (RE) to populate the KGs", "Collaborate with researchers on the development of a KG-RAG system to enable Knowledge Graph Question Answering (KGQA)", "Contribute to advancements in novel alogrithms for identifying contradictions within KGs", "Write Python scripts using pandas & numpy for efficient processing of data from PDF to KG format", )
+        "Work alongside senior researchers on a project investigating how knowledge graphs (KGs) can be extracted from unstructured text", "Collaborate with researchers on the development of a KG-RAG system to enable Knowledge Graph Question Answering (KGQA)", "Develop methodologies for Named Entity Recognition (NER) and Relationship Extraction (RE) to populate the KGs", "Contribute to advancements in novel alogrithms for identifying contradictions within KGs", "Write Python scripts using pandas & numpy for efficient processing of data from PDF to KG format", )